 Turning back to her omnitool, she noticed parts of it seemed to be glitching.
 She was about to run a diagnostic when the wind whipped across her little island once more.
 Fingers shaking slightly, she instead worked at getting the area mapping program running.
 While it processed, she unclipped her helmet from her hard suit, cheeks pinking in the sharp wind.
 With only slightly clumsy fingers, she refit her oxygen tube.
 When her omnitool pinged, she relatched her helmet and routed the map display to her visor.
 She was relieved to see several larger islands nearby and steeled herself for the swim.

-She was shivering again, the chill in the air soaking through despite her armour's airtight protection as she carefully walked narrow, dangerous walkways.
+She was shivering again, the chill in the air seeping through the gaps in her armour as she carefully walked narrow, dangerous walkways.
 When she spotted a dark shape in the water below her and the stones she was on rumbled in warning, she didn't hesitate to sprint forward, leaping to the relative safety of a half-destroyed wall as the path she'd just been on crumbled into the cold waters.
 Sparing it little more than a glance, she turned to make her way inside the ruined building.

 When she pushed through the fallen stones to the interior of the building, she found she had entered on the balcony level of a small colosseum.
 Out of the biting wind, she immediately began to warm up.
 Still, she spotted wood piled in the center of the arena floor and a fire would be welcome for more than just heat.